pingcap/docs/FAQ.md

 #### How to separately record the slow query log in TiDB?
 How to locate the slow query SQL statement?

 1. The slow query definition for TiDB is in the `conf/tidb.yml` configuration file of `tidb-ansible`.
-The `slow-threshold: 300` parameter is used to configure the threshold value of the slow query. (unit: millisecond).
+The `slow-threshold: 300` parameter is used to configure the threshold value of the slow query (unit: millisecond).

     The slow query log is recorded in `tidb.log` by default.
 If you want to generate a slow query log file separately, set `enable_slow_query_log` in the `inventory.ini` configuration file to `True`.